Ganneff/if1sec/README.md

 why something does not work as planned, ensure to use a debug build (`cargo build` instead of `cargo build --release`).

+## Musl
+Note that I build using musl, as I want fully static binaries.
+"Normal" rust link against libc, and that may carry symbols that aren't available everywhere (older versions).
+If you do not have that requirement, not using musl will be fine.

 ## Packages
 Note that they do not live up to distribution quality, but they do work for an easy install.